 His first command was in 1567 when he took part in a successful attack on Spanish ships in the port of San Juan de Ulua.
 He returned to Plymouth with gold and silver worth over £40,000.
 Drake, a committed Protestant, saw himself as an instrument of God in his crusade against Philip II and the Spanish Empire.
 This was followed by voyages to the West Indies and in 1572 he seized gold and silver in the Americas and the Atlantic Ocean.

 Drake was introduced to Sir Francis Walsingham, and this association led to a plan for Drake to take a fleet into the Pacific and raid Spanish settlements there.
 Investors included Walsingham, Elizabeth I, Christopher Hatton, John Wynter and John Hawkins.
-Drake's ship was the 150 ton Pelican, double-planked, lead-sheathed, and armed with 18 guns.
+Drake's ship was the 150 ton Pelican (renamed the Golden Hinde half-way through the journey) double-planked, lead-sheathed, and armed with 18 guns.
 Wynter contributed his own 80 ton Elizabeth, which carried 11 guns.
 Another 12 guns were distributed among the 50 ton Marigold, the 30 ton Swan, and the 15 ton Benedict.

-The journey began in November 1577.
-By the end of the following month six Spanish and Portuguese ships were taken, then looted and eventually set free.
+The journey began on 13th December 1577.
+By the end of the month six Spanish and Portuguese ships were taken, then looted and eventually set free.
 Drake also abandoned the Benedict and took one of the Spanish vessels, which was renamed Christopher.
 The following month they captured a Portuguese merchant vessel, Santa Maria.
 The commander was Nuño de Silva, who knew the coast of South America.
 Drake took Silva to serve as pilot of his own fleet.